 We don’t have all the features that stand alone commenting systems have but we are working on many that we see as important such as pre-moderation, integration into blogging software dashboards and automated imports of legacy comments.

-Can I see some examples of Vanilla Comment implementations?
+Can I see an example of a Vanilla Comment implementation?

-Want to try it out?
+Ready to get going?
 Sign up for a free trial.